 Certified Apartment Manager

 Earning a CAM designation allows mid-level staff to demonstrate that they have the knowledge and ability to manage an apartment community and achieve owners’ investment goals.
 This course is recommended for multifamily professionals with strong financial backgrounds and those ready to take the next step in their careers.
-If you’re interested in applying for a CAM designation program scholarship, please fill out the application below.

 CAM allows professionals to expand their expertise in the following areas: